Horse64/old-core.horse64.org/docs/horsec/horsec.md

 ### Manual build

+*Any trademarks mentioned belong to their respective owners, and are used under fair use.
+No affiliation implied.*

 You can also fetch the source code and compile `horsec` yourself if you prefer your own binaries.